 How to Upscale an Image Without Losing Quality

 Alex Chen Updated 2026-06-25 image-upscaler For most images, Upscayl is the best free option — it uses AI models to add detail without artifacts.
 For professional photo restoration, Topaz Gigapixel gives the highest quality but costs $29/month.
 For batch processing and online use, LetsEnhance offers 10 free credits on signup.
+Before upscaling, keep the highest-quality original and decide the final use, dimensions, and acceptable artifact level.
+A 2x web image, a print file, and an illustration may need different models and output formats.

 Step-by-step